Written by Contributor Writer Kirstyn Shiner

 - Update that resume: You never want to walk into an interview without fully showing off your skills.
-For example, if someone spent a lot of time checking out sites like Upskilled, in the hopes of making a decision as to whether to do a vocational course and actually went through with it, the number of skills this person could have learnt over time could be very useful to the job they’re interviewing for.
+For example, if someone spent a lot of time checking out sites like Upskilled, in the hopes of making a decision as to whether to do a vocational course and actually went through with it, the number of skills this person could have learned over time could be very useful to the job they’re interviewing for.
 So why wouldn’t you add this to the resume?
 Make sure every work experience and club you are involved in that relates to that job is listed on your resume and that you have a freshly printed copy ready to go when you walk in.
 Your interviewer may not need it, especially if they’ve utilized the services provided within these Vermont background checks, (or a more local one to you) to accurately verify all of the details on your resume.
 But having a hard copy and being prepared is always impressive.

 - Iron that suit: They always say dress for success and a nicely pressed suit, though it may seem conservative, screams success.
 You may have a more creative major and think that a suit will make you seem out of place and you want to fit in at the company.
 Land the gig before trying to fit in, your future employer would prefer to see you dressed professionally and you will feel much more confident.
 It’s a win-win.